The retaliation of the police and the inequality they were seen as upholding made many in Australian identify with Ned Kelly.

 Though he was killed, Kelly became a folk hero for many of the oppressed rural farmers of Australia, who had little rights to land and lived in poverty.

-He since has become one of the largest fixtures of Australian culture, and was even the subject of the first dramatic feature film ever released, The Story of the Kelly Gang.
+He has since become one of the largest fixtures of Australian culture, and was even the subject of the first dramatic feature film ever released in Asutralia, The Story of the Kelly Gang, as well as the 2012 film Besieged – The Ned Kelly Story.